AkshatMadhani/AI-Mageddon/README.md

 ## 🚀 Problem Statement

-Develop a high-accuracy machine learning model that classifies network connections as **normal or malicious** while also categorizing attacks into **Scanning, Flooding, Intrusion, and Privilege Escalation types.**
+Develop a high-accuracy machine learning model that classifies network connections as **normal or malicious**, while also categorizing attacks into **Scanning, Flooding, Intrusion, and Privilege Escalation types.**

 ---

 ## ⚙️ Data Preprocessing

-✔️ Checked for null values and duplicate rows.\
+✔️ Checked for null values and duplicate rows.
-✔️ Applied **One-Hot Encoding** for categorical features.\
+✔️ Applied **One-Hot Encoding** for categorical features.
-✔️ Normalized features to ensure fairness in training.\
+✔️ Normalized features to ensure fairness in training.
 ✔️ Selected key features using **ANOVA F-test & Recursive Feature Elimination (RFE).**

 ---